cp3402-students/project-2026-jcua-team7/README.md

 cp .env.example .env
 docker compose up -d
 ```
+## Contribution by Kirandeep Kaur

+- Joined GitHub repository and reviewed project setup
+- Checked Discord communication and team updates
+- Ready to contribute to content, design, and testing
 Then open http://localhost:8080 to complete the WordPress install and activate the **Tennis Blast** theme.